 Setting up communication between VMs through a firwall, as a gateway, is not recommended because if the VM IP address changes

 to the gateway IP address instead of the firewall IP address, then the firewall can be bypassed.

 Prior releases are not supported (even interoperating between prior and current releases).

-and is not supported with flood in encapsulation.
+supported with flood in encapsulation.
 Enabling them together can prevent QoS priorities from being enforced.

 Flood in encapsulation is not supported with Remote Leaf switches and Cisco ACI Multi-Site.